AdobeDocs/workfront.fr-FR/help/_includes/snippets.md

 >
 > For a complete list of requirements to access Workfront Planning, see [Adobe Workfront Planning access overview](/help/quicksilver/planning/access/access-overview.md).
 >
->For more information about Workfront Planning, see [Adobe Workfront Planning overview](/help/quicksilver/planning/general/planning-overview.md).-->
+>For more information about Workfront Planning, see [Get started with Adobe Workfront Planning](/help/quicksilver/planning/general/planning-overview.md).-->

 <!--OLD:
 >[!IMPORTANT]